CT15/Hierarchical-LSTM/README.md

 ## MOOC

 MOOC stands for Massive Open Online Courses.
-It is a massive open online course is an online course aimed at unlimited participation and open access via the web.
+It is an online course aimed at unlimited participation and open access via the web.

 Source: Wikipedia